Ruby points

 - active skin infections (bacterial, viral, fungal),

-- skin cancer,
+- skin cancer diseases,

-balanced diet rich in vitamins C and K, which strengthen blood vessels,
+- have a balanced diet rich in vitamins C and K, which strengthen blood vessels,

-avoiding irritating substances,
+- avoid irritating substances,

-choosing hypoallergenic cosmetics.
+- choose hypoallergenic cosmetics.